SamMed05/c-cpp-notes/docs/cpp/cout-and-cin.md

 ## Cin

-Whereas `cout` prints data to the console using the insertion operator `<<`, `cin` reads input from keyboard using the *extraction operator* `>>`.
+Whereas `cout` prints data to the console using the insertion operator `<<`, `cin` reads input from the keyboard using the *extraction operator* `>>`.
 Cin stands for "character input".

-In order to do that, the input inserted by the user must be stored in a variable to be used.
+To do that, the input inserted by the user must be stored in a variable to be used.
 If a value is already stored in that variable, it will be replaced.

 Every time you use `cin` and ask for an input, the program will pause and wait for the input